certik/math_notes/04-lie-groups.md

 + \cdots
 $$

+This last equation is called the Campbell identity.

 ## Lie Algebra

 Lie algebra $g$ for a Lie group $G$ that is a topologically closed subgroup of